SixSq/old.sixsq.github.com/products-and-services/nuvla-io/nuvla-io-security.md

 <p/>

-#### Don't leave security as an afterthought.
-With Nuvla.io, you get security built in, by design.
-We also partner with [security experts](/about/partners), providing you with world class security for the most challenging applications, from heavily regulated industries.
+#### Don't let security be an afterthought.
+With Nuvla.io, security is built in by design.
+We also partner with [security experts](/about/partners), providing you with world class security, even for the most challenging applications in heavily regulated industries.